 A Computer Controlled Milling Machine

 Nearly every aspect of the milling process can be computer controlled.
-Entry level CNC mills will have computer controlled linear motion (i.e. stepper motors) and maybe some homing switches.
-More sophisticated mills will have robotic arms that load and remove parts, automatic tool changers, and many sensors that monitor the cutting process.
-A lot of these industrial technologies can be added to DIY CNC mill conversion/builds, so really the only limit is your budget.
+Entry level CNC mills will have computer controlled linear motion (e.g., stepper motors) and homing switches.
+More sophisticated mills will have probes for finding the location of the stock material, solenoids for controlling compressed air and coolant, automatic tool changers, and many sensors that monitor the cutting process.
+All of these industrial features can be added to your CNC mill build, so really the only limit the budget budget.

-Obviously, to run LinuxCNC you need a computer running Linux.
+There are two requirements for a LinuxCNC control sysem: 1) A computer running Linux and 2) A controller board connected to the computer that interfaces with the motors and sensors.
 This website is a great resource for installing all the different flavors of Linux with real time extensions.
 The real time extensions will allow LinuxCNC to operate largely uninterrupted, which is critical because CNC motion has strict timing requirements.
 There are two types of real time extensions: RTAI and Preempt-RT (uspace).
-The RTAI extension is used for builds that use either a parallel port or PCI for communication with CNC hardware, and the Preempt-RT (uspace) extension is for setups that use a parallel port, PCI, or ethernet.
+The RTAI extension is for controller boards that use either a parallel port or PCI for communication with CNC hardware, and the Preempt-RT (uspace) extension is for setups that use a parallel port, PCI, or ethernet.
 This guide will use the Preempt-RT (uspace) because we will be using a Mesa board connected by ethernet.
 More on this later.
 Please note: the RTAI extension has less latency (see latency section below) and may be a good option if you are using a PCI board or parallel port.

 If you are new to Linux, then a lot of the terminology may seem overwhelming.
 I recommend installing Debian 9 – follow these instructions and then installing Linux CNC 2.8 – follow these instructions.
 Debian 9 has backwards compatability for all the old dependancies of LinuxCNC, and I have found stock LinuxCNC to work out of the box with this OS.
 If you plan on using Probe Basic GUI, which is what I use, then you will need Debian 10 - follow these instructions.